2019’s Best Big Cities to Live in

 - Housing Affordability: Full Weight (~2.86 Points)

-Note: This composite metric comprises the following calculations: Median Home Price / Median Annual Household Income and Median Rent Price / Median Annual Household Income
+Note: This composite metric comprises the following calculations: Median House Price / Median Annual Household Income and Median Annual Rent Price / Median Annual Household Income.

 - Median Annual Property Taxes: Full Weight (~2.86 Points)